 Here are a few tips that will help you:

 Author's note: Coworking software focused on members will also give you a set of solutions for administrators.
-Vendors usually offer a bunch of built-in tools (billing, desk and room booking, etc.) and plenty of integrations with best-of-breed service providers (i.e.: Intercom for support, Stripe for payments, Google Data Studio for statistics, etc.).
+Vendors usually offer a bunch of built-in tools (billing, desk and room booking, etc.) and plenty of integrations with best-of-breed service providers (i.e.: Intercom for support, Stripe for payments, HubSpot for CRM, MDM Tool for device management, etc.).
 This way you will get the best from both worlds: cutting-edge apps for paying customers and integrated solutions your administrators already use and love.

 - The simpler, the better.
 Apps for members must be fool-proof.
 Their design and functionality must be intuitive and familiar.
 It's really cool when a developer uses native design and Google guidelines.
 This makes the app usable right out of the box, without any additional training.